Hamid Dabashi: Views on Israel

-In a sworn statement submitted to the US Commission on Civil Rights, Dabashi stated that he has not expressed, nor ever harbored, any anti-Semitic sentiments and that the 2004 Al-Ahram essay was being misconstrued.
-He has also criticized pro-Israel groups in the United States, saying that the "pro-Israeli Zionist lobby in the US banked and invested heavily in infiltrating, buying, and paying for all the major and minor corridors of power."
-In the same article, Dabashi endorsed cultural and academic boycotts of Israel.

 In a letter to the Columbia Spectator, Dabashi wrote that the above passage was "not a racial characterization of a people, but a critical reflection on the body politics of state militarism" and the effects that it has on human beings.
 Dabashi also apologized for "any hurt that I may have inadvertently caused" due to the interpretation of the passage.

-In an article published in January 2009, Dabashi advocated for boycott efforts targeting both individuals and institutions:
+In a sworn statement submitted to the US Commission on Civil Rights, Dabashi stated that he has not expressed, nor ever harbored, any antisemitic sentiments and that the 2004 Al-Ahram essay was being misconstrued.

+He subsequently criticized pro-Israel groups in the United States again, writing in Palestine Chronicle in 2009 that the "pro-Israeli Zionist lobby in the US banked and invested heavily in infiltrating, buying, and paying for all the major and minor corridors of power."
+In the same article, Dabashi endorsed cultural and academic boycotts of Israel.
+In that article, Dabashi advocated for boycott efforts targeting both individuals and institutions:

 The divestment campaign that has been far more successful in Western Europe needs to be reinvigorated in North America – as must the boycotting of the Israeli cultural and academic institutions.
 It is not just the worst of the Israelis who (according to a recent poll by Haaretz) condone and actively support the slaughter of Palestinians in Gaza, but so have their very best, their intellectuals, professors, journalists, filmmakers, novelists and poets, from Amos Oz to David Grossman to A. B. Yehoshua to Meir Shalev and scores of others.
 Naming names and denouncing individually every prominent Israeli intellectual who has publicly endorsed their elected officials' wide-eyed barbarism, and then categorically boycotting their universities and colleges, film festivals and cultural institutions, is the single most important act of solidarity that their counterparts can do around the world.

 On May 8, 2018, Dabashi tweeted, "Every dirty treacherous ugly and pernicious act happening in the world just wait for a few days and the ugly name of 'Israel' will pup...".(Twitter link (404), Archive link) Rena Nasar, a StandWithUs campus director, told the student-run news website Campus Reform that "blaming the Jewish state for every problem in the world is virulent anti-Semitism, echoing rhetoric that has led to oppression and violence against Jews for centuries."

 Dabashi is on the advisory board of the U.S. Campaign for the Academic & Cultural Boycott of Israel (see Palestinian Campaign for the Academic and Cultural Boycott of Israel).

+In 2025, Dabashi wrote an opinion piece in the Middle East Eye, arguing that Israel has conducted an "incremental Palestinian genocide" over the past century and that Gaza genocide denial should be considered a criminal offence worldwide.